SukritBagaria/Hotel-Management-System/README.md

   But this model had a major issue that whenever we compile the program all the old data is lost.
 - To improve on the model, for the next iteration CSV file handling concepts are used to store data so that we are able to store data permenantly.
 - Using CSV files to store data also made the data more readble.
+- To improve the program further for large use cases like hotel chains, the data management system was changed to a MySQL server.